-"The Laguna Canyon Project: Refining Artivism," to be published by Laguna Wilderness Press in 2015, is about the Laguna Canyon Project, a long-term photographic art project, focusing attention on Laguna Canyon (in Laguna Beach, California)—one of the last natural corridors to the Pacific Ocean.
+"The Laguna Canyon Project: Refining Artivism," to be published by Laguna Wilderness Press in 2015, is about the Laguna Canyon Project, a long-term photographic art project, focusing attention on Laguna Canyon—one of the last natural corridors to the Pacific Ocean.
 The book includes words and images on the project and on the surrounding Laguna Wilderness Park.
 It also describes the influence and impact that this multi-faceted undertaking, created by photographic artists Mark Chamberlain and Jerry Burchfield, had on environmental debates, and on decision making by community and political leaders.

 Particular emphasis is on Phase VIII, "The Tell" photographic mural that Burchfield, Chamberlain and an army of supporters erected in the canyon in 1989.
 This 636-foot-long installation served as the focal point and catalyst for involvement of thousands of participants protesting the Irvine Company’s proposed Laguna Laurel housing development.
 This phase drew significant coverage from CNN and Life magazine, among other media.